Organizing a Tent Revival

 There are some things I would like to do differently in future tent revivals:

-• All the sound equipment had to be disassembled and locked up every night to avoid theft.
-I would have preferred to have someone watch the equipment overnight.
+- All the sound equipment had to be disassembled and locked up every night to avoid theft.
+I prefer to have someone watch the equipment overnight.

 Tent revivals take a lot of work, but it’s a way to reach out to individuals who might not walk into a church.
 Perhaps we will see more of them before the Lord returns.